yangwao/slides/slides.md

 <h3>and you can do too with us</h3>

-- ✅ extremely fast multi-chain search (wink SubSquid)
+- ✅ high-speed multi-chain search (wink SubSquid)

 - abstracting NFTs from user experience